msantos/alcove/README.md

 alcove is an Erlang interface for creating application containers like sandboxes or Linux containers.

-alcove is a sort of shell supporting programmatic access to system primitives useful for isolating and interacting with Unix processes.
+alcove acts like a sort of shell supporting programmatic access to system primitives useful for isolating and interacting with Unix processes.

 Overview